1800 959 500

 Yes.
 You can call for support, counselling or coaching on any aspect of your mental health and wellbeing.

-There is also diverse experience and specialist support amongst the clinicians for:
+There is diverse experience among the clinicians and specialist support is available for people from:

 - Financial and legal issues

-Can I access the service if I am deaf, hearing or speech impaired?
+How do I contact the Wellbeing Helpline if I am deaf, hearing or speech impaired?

-You can also submit an online booking at supportact.org.au/wellbeinghelpline and request an Auslan or Deaf / Blind Tactile interpreter, or request to speak with a clinician who signs.
+You can also submit an online booking at supportact.org.au/wellbeinghelpline and request an Auslan or Deaf / Blind Tactile interpreter, or request to connect with a clinician who signs.